 Walk up the staircase to the bridge and head towards the entrance which you’ll find located at the North West Tower.
 This is another opportunity to drink in those views before you venture inside.
 After the bag search and ticket purchase you can either walk upstairs or get in the sizeable lift, we decided on the lift.
 You then get to sit down and watch a black and white historic video of the bridge being built.
 The narrator on our visit was Nathan Mullins who told us tales about a bus jumping over the bridge (Vivi’s favourite story) and President Clinton getting separated from Tony Blair and his security team when the bridge opened.

-You can then walk along part of the bridge where you get amazing panoramic view across London.
+You can then walk along part of the bridge where you get an amazing panoramic view across London.
 If you’re feeling brave, you can stride across the eleven-meter-long glass walkway where you can see the road below.
 I wasn’t brave, so I didn’t get a sticker saying I’d walked across the glass, but Vivi did!
 If you’re not keen on heights, you may want to avoid looking down at this point!

 Tower Bridge Highlights